| || |

 ||Radiology and Epidemiology

-The multidisciplinary aspect of my research allowed me to establish close collaborations with the departments of Biomedical Engineering, Cardiology and Neurology within the Erasmus MC during the past years.
-I have also extended my collaborations outside of the Erasmus MC to the University of Valladolid (Prof. Arenillas), the AsIA-Barcelona Study in Spain (Prof. Davalos), the Universidade Federal de Minas Gerais (Prof. Barreto), and the Harvard T.H.
-Chan School of Public Health (Prof. Hofman), which allow a wide utilization of my research.
+The multidisciplinary aspect of my research allowed me to establish close collaborations with the departments of Biomedical Engineering, Cardiology, and Neurology within the Erasmus MC.
+Also outside of Erasmus MC, I collaborate with various renowned institutions including the University of Utrecht , the University of Valladolid, the Universidade Federal de Minas Gerais, and the Harvard T.H.
+Chan School of Public Health.

-During the past years I was awarded the Best Scientific Paper Award of the Dutch Society of Radiology (2011), and the Van Leersum fellowship of the Royal Netherlands Academy of Arts and Science (2015).
-I currently lead a research team consisting of 1 PhD-student, 1 research staff and 5 MSc-students.
+During the past years I was awarded the Best Scientific Paper Award of the Dutch Society of Radiology (2011), the Van Leersum fellowship of the Royal Netherlands Academy of Arts and Science (2015), and the Lourens Penning Prize for the best publication in Neuroradiology (2016).
+I currently lead a research team consisting of 2 PhD-students, and 5 MSc-students.

 Positions and Honors